PeterTian96/probability-and-inference-portfolio-tian-zhengqi/01-roulette-simulation/Writeup.md

 average number of plays before stopping.
 The first step is to find how to count the number of one series play.
 Thus, we can find the game index in the ledger, counting the ledger game index row to find the total number.
-Do not forget, the ledger includes N/A as the initial geame index.
+Do not forget, the ledger includes N/A as the initial game index.
 We need to remove the row before count.
 Finally I can have a
 codes:
 </p>

       #Count the number of run in one series play
-      ledger <- one_series(200,200,300,500)
+      ledger <- one_series(1000,200,300,100)
       as.numeric(count(na.omit(ledger,"game_index")))

 <p>